 and the correct equipment.

-Glaciers look solid but they are flowing, and throughout the year they move, melt and grow.
-Melt water from the surfaces opening up moulins, roughly circular wells that can reach the bottom of a glacier, which could be hundreds of metres almost straight down.
-There are also crevasses, which can be covered by a thin layer of snow, and therefore invisible, until you walk on it.
-Experienced guides can read the ice better than most people, but even the most well trained guides won’t go onto glaciers by themselves, as it is almost impossible to climb out of a crevasse by yourself, even with ice picks and crampons.
+Glaciers look solid but they are flowing, and throughout the year they move, melt, and grow.
+Meltwater from the surfaces opening up moulins, roughly circular wells that can reach the bottom of a glacier, which could be hundreds of metres almost straight down.
+There are also crevasses, which can be covered by a thin layer of snow, and therefore invisible until you walk on them.
+Experienced guides can read the ice better than most people, but even the most well-trained guides won’t go onto glaciers by themselves, as it is almost impossible to climb out of a crevasse by yourself, even with ice picks and crampons.